 - Research Library and Archives: A non-lending Research Library affiliated with the County Library holds over 170,000 items relating to our County’s history including maps, photographs, newspapers, books, periodicals, manuscripts, oral histories and video tapes, many of them rare and one-of-a-kind, articles of incorporation, and other county records.
 We draw from all of these holdings to create interpretive exhibitions that illuminate our County’s past, and the possible course of its future.

-- Exhibitions: Our changing and permanent exhibitions receive extensive media coverage, and have been recognized with national awards.
-All of the exhibitions we have presented over the years have interpreted our local history and culture in order to preserve knowledge of and stimulate interest and appreciation for Ventura County.
+- Exhibits: Our changing and permanent exhibits interpret our local history and culture in order to preserve knowledge of and stimulate interest and appreciation for Ventura County.
 A number of these exhibits have traveled to other museums and institutions.
 The George Stuart Historical Figures®, on display in the Smith Gallery, are world famous for their lifelike and detailed portrayals of famous individuals throughout history.

-- Endowment Funds: Endowment funds are professionally managed and are overseen by a committee of members on the Board of Directors and provide operating income for Museum activities.
-These funds include a general operating endowment, the Farm Implement Building Fund, and the Bonita McFarland Trust for art exhibitions, purchases and education.
+- Endowment Funds: : Endowment funds are professionally managed and are overseen by a committee of Board and community members.
+The funds provide operating income for either restricted or general Museum activities, as dictated by the donor.
+These funds include a general operating endowment, the Agriculture Museum Fund, and the Bonita McFarland Trust for art exhibitions, purchases and education.

-- Board of Directors: Meet monthly and is comprised of up to twenty-five board members elected for three-year terms.
+- Board of Directors: The board meets monthly and is comprised of up to 15 board members elected for three-year terms

-- Staff and Volunteers: The Museum is operated by 14 full-time and 11 part-time professional staff members, assisted by docents and volunteers who contribute over 15,000 hours of service annually.
+- Staff and Volunteers: The Museum is operated by 11 full-time and 6 part-time professional staff members, and a cadre of over 40 active docents and volunteers who contribute over 15,000 hours of service annually.